coecms/climate-cms/doc/tasks.rst

 The files will be placed in the directory you ran ``amrecover`` from.
 You can then move them into the appropriate place.

-The backup data files are stored on the ``/g/data1/ua8`` filesystem in an encrypted format.
+The backup data files are stored on the ``/scratch`` filesystem, and mirrored to permanent storage in ``/g/data1/ua8/climate-cms-backups`` in an encrypted format.
 Scott has external backups of the encryption keys in case they are lost.